 Drummer and percussionist Kevin Brady will be Dún Laoghaire-Rathdown County Council’s Musician-in-Residence during September and October, while Ikigai, a chamber group featuring violinist Andrew Sheeran, cellist Gabrielė Dikčiūtė and pianist Maja Elliott, will undertake the final residency of 2020 during October and November.

 Commenting on the Residency, Cathaoirleach of Dún Laoghaire-Rathdown County Council Cllr.
 Una Power said: “We had a very successful first Residency of 2020 with Dave Flynn so we’re very much looking forward to Kevin Brady and Ikigai working in the county over the next few months.”

 During his two-month Residency, Kevin Brady and the other members of the Tommy Halferty Trio will explore and compose music influenced by Música instrumental Brasileira (Brazilian instrumental music).
 This style refers to jazz and other forms of instrumental music inspired by great Brazilian composers such as Hermeto Pascoal, Antônio Carlos Jobim and Antonio Adolfo.
-Tudo E Som (Everything is Sound), the new programme of music that will be developed by the trio during the Residency, will celebrate the diversity of culture in Ireland today and will be performed on 15th October.
+Tudo E Som (Everything is Sound), the new programme of music that will be developed by the trio during the Residency, will celebrate the diversity of culture in Ireland today.

 During their two-month Residency in October and November, Ikigai will explore material which has inspired them as a group, whilst also working on their own individual compositions.
 Their performance on 22nd November will showcase the trio’s diverse musical interests, and will feature exciting new work alongside unique interpretations of existing material.